The Makeup Industry’s Darkest Secret Is Hiding In Your Makeup Bag

 Life In Jharkhand

-Mines like the one Pooja works in are scattered throughout Jharkhand and Bihar, more than a 12-hour train ride from the capitol of New Delhi.
-Locals have mined mica in this part of India for millenia, using it both for decoration and Ayurvedic medicine.
-But everything changed in the late 19th century, when British colonizers discovered the valuable mineral and nicknamed the area “the mica belt.”
+Mines like the one Pooja works in are scattered throughout Jharkhand and Bihar, more than a 12-hour train ride from the capital of New Delhi.
+Locals have mined mica in this part of India for millennia, using it both for decoration and Ayurvedic medicine.
+But everything changed in the late 19th century, when British colonisers discovered the valuable mineral and nicknamed the area "the mica belt".
 By the time India won independence from British rule in 1947, the country was approaching a count of 700 mines filled with 20,000 workers.

 Then came the fall: The wealthy, mica-hungry USSR collapsed, creating a mini mica recession, and eventually the Indian government stopped monitoring the mines altogether.
 The government made mining illegal in the 1980s in the name of preventing deforestation, but failed to actually close mines or redirect workers to new industries, creating an economic vacuum that still persists.